 Marijuana Rescheduling

+On August 30th, 2023, the Department of Health and Human Services (HHS) announced it recommended the reclassification of marijuana from Schedule I to Schedule III to the Drug Enforcement Administration (DEA).
 HHS’ recommendation sends the wrong message about marijuana, saying that it is less likely to be addictive, which we know is not true, as well as giving the industry an easier path to being legitimate.
-One of the worst things about this is Schedule III gives the industry access to certain tax advantages which will allow these companies to write off their business expenditures on their taxes.
+Schedule III also gives the industry access to certain tax advantages which will allow these companies to write off their business expenditures on their taxes.
 This could include things like advertising, which is concerning because of the industry’s track record.

 Drug scheduling is not a harm index